eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 5.1 Privacy Risks and Mitigations

 Topic A - Privacy Risks and Mitigations discusses surveillance risks related to presenting Person Identification Data (PID) and (Qualified) Electronic Attestations of Attributes (Q)EAA.
-Similar, concerns are relevant for the pseudonyms functionality defined by the [WebAuthN] specification.
+Similar, concerns are relevant for the pseudonyms functionality defined by the [WebAuthn] specification.
-In fact, from a linkability perspective, there are only minor differences between the attestations present in the registration flow of [WebAuthN] and other attestations such as PID and (Q)EAAs.
+In fact, from a linkability perspective, there are only minor differences between the attestations present in the registration flow of [WebAuthn] and other attestations such as PID and (Q)EAAs.

 In Chapter 5.3 we discuss how this relates to the risks and threats identified in the [RiskRegister].

 Below we consider two different types of linkability concerns for the attestation types summarized in Chapter 4.2.1 namely Relying Party Linkability and CA Linkability.
-The latter form of linkability is similar to what is dubbed Attestation Provider Linkability in the discussion Paper for Topic A, but there is a mismatch between the use of the word "attestation" in the broader ARF framework and in [WebAuthN] and to avoid confusion we, therefore, use a different wording here.
+The latter form of linkability is similar to what is dubbed Attestation Provider Linkability in the discussion Paper for Topic A, but there is a mismatch between the use of the word "attestation" in the broader ARF framework and in [WebAuthn] and to avoid confusion we, therefore, use a different wording here.

 #### 5.1.1 Relying Party Linkability